TSummersLab/Risk_Bounded_Nonlinear_Robot_Motion_Planning/README.md

 - Namedlist
 - Pickle
 - Carla

+# Installing
+You will need the following two items to run the codes
 - CARLA SIMULATOR VERSION: 0.9.10
 - UNREAL ENGINE VERSION: 4.24.3

-# Installing
-Currently there is no formal package installation procedure; simply download this repository and run the Python files.
+After that  there is no other formal package installation procedure; simply download this repository and run the Python files.

 # Modules of an autonomy stack
 There are two main modules for understanding this whole package